leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/toolbar.rst

 :doc:`/sculpt_paint/sculpting/tools/slide_relax`
-   This brush slides the topology of the mesh in the direction of the stroke without changing the geometrical shape of the mesh.
+   This brush slides the topology of the mesh in the direction of the stroke without changing the geometrical shape of the mes

+:doc:`/sculpt_paint/sculpting/tools/slide_relax`
+   Simulates cloth that can be sculpted.

 :doc:`/sculpt_paint/sculpting/tools/simplify`
    Cleans up geometry by collapsing short edges.